A Guest of Honour (novel): Themes

 Though A Guest of Honour is Gordimer's only novel set outside of South Africa and the novel's fictional nation is often cited as resembling Zambia, scholars have noted the book's prescience in its depiction of the shift of power from white people to black people in post-Apartheid South Africa; Gordimer herself has described the book as "post-South African".
 The novel depicts the decline of liberalism in 1960s South Africa and explores the role white liberals could play in the liberation of South Africa and in the shaping of a post-colonial Africa.

 The novel is in inter-textual conversation with Frantz Fanon's The Wretched of the Earth, particularly Fanon's analyses of the anti-colonial struggle and rejections of neocolonialism.
 Through the character of Mweta, Gordimer critiques a neocolonial, post-independent African society.

 Critical reception

 The New York Times reviewer Thomas Fisk called the novel "a long, spacious, comprehensive work of fiction" which has "something Olympian, something magnificently confident [about how] this South African writer goes about her work."
 Fisk's review focuses on the stylistic qualities of the novel, calling the characters "exceedingly human: complicated, erring, driven by fleshy appetites and by the loftiest resolves" and discussing the setting as a "landscape so tactile and so sensuous that it becomes a participant in everything that occurs".

 When Gordimer was awarded the Nobel Prize for Literature in 1991, the Nobel Prize committee described A Guest of Honour as, "a landmark of the first half of Gordimer's career."

-Publication

-A Guest of Honour was first published in 1970 by Viking Press.